Edward Spears: Later life

 Spears lost his parliamentary seat in the 1945 General Election, which saw the Conservative Party defeated in a landslide.
 The same year he accepted the position of chairman of the commercial firm Ashanti Goldfields.
 From 1948 to 1966 he was chairman of the Institute of Directors, frequently visiting West Africa.
-Spears published several books during the post-war period: Assignment to Catastrophe (1954);.
-Two Men who Saved France (1966), and his own autobiography, The Picnic Basket (1967).
+Spears published several books during the post-war period: Assignment to Catastrophe (2 vols., 1954); Two Men Who Saved France: Pétain and De Gaulle (1966); and his own autobiography, The Picnic Basket (1967).

 In 1947 he founded the Anglo-Arab Association.

 Spears was created a baronet, of Warfield, Berkshire, on 30 June 1953.
 He died on 27 January 1974 at the age of 87 at the Heatherwood Hospital at Ascot.
 A memorial service at St. Margaret's, Westminster followed on 7 March.
 The trumpeters of the 11th Hussars sounded a fanfare; the French and Lebanese ambassadors were in attendance.
 General Sir Edward Louis Spears lies buried at Warfield alongside the graves of his first wife, May, and his son, Michael.